Linux kernel post-installation¶

 Again, depending on the bootloader used in your distribution the process may vary.

-Updating the bootloader in Debian
+Updating the bootloader in Debian¶

-In Debian, for example, the command update-grub is used to update the configuration of the GRUB bootloader.
-This commands searches for all the kernel images present in the /boot directory and updates the GRUB configuration files.
+configuration of the GRUB bootloader.
+This commands searches for all the kernel

 # update-grub

-Testing the kernel
+Testing the kernel¶

 Once the new kernel image is installed, along with any kernel modules, and the system is prepared to boot using the new kernel, reboot the system and, when prompted by the bootloader, select the new kernel.

-If the system is able to boot using the new kernel, the login prompt will appear.
-Log in into the system and, in a terminal or the console, check the kernel version actually running with the command uname:
+If the system is able to boot using the new kernel, the login prompt will

 $ uname -sr Linux 4.19.21

-Reconfigure the system
+Reconfigure the system¶

 After succesfully installing and booting a new Linux kernel, some tasks need still to be performed to complete the system update.

-Rebuild other programms after the new kernel
+Rebuild other programms after the new kernel¶

 With the new kernel, if modules were built and installed, some programs running in the system may need to be updated in order to link to the new modules.

-Recompile video or other devices propietary drivers
+Recompile video or other devices propietary drivers¶

 Some video drivers depend on binary modules that may have changed with the new kernel.
 Recompile or rebuild these drivers following the instructions provided by the driver developers.

-Reinstall or update virtual machine hypervisors
+Reinstall or update virtual machine hypervisors¶

 Also, if running any virtual machine hypervisor, these applications may need to be reinstalled or rebuilt after changing the running kernel.
 Follow the instructions provided by the hypervisor developers to update their application.

-Reconfigure GRUB to use the new kernel as default
+Reconfigure GRUB to use the new kernel as default¶

 If the new kernel is fine, it may be convenient to set it as the new default boot option in the bootloader configuration.

-For example, in the case of the GRUB bootloader, in a Debian system, edit the /etc/default/grub file and select the new kernel as the default option in the menu to boot using the GRUB_DEFAULT variable.
+For example, in the case of the GRUB bootloader, in a Debian system, edit the

 For the Debian or Ubuntu case, update the GRUB configuration again to update these changes: